Key Stage 4 Curriculum Plan

 Breadth and Balance

-As well as three core subjects, all students study Religious Education at GCSE, either History or Geography and 67% of students currently study a Modern Foreign Language.
+As well as three core subjects, all students study Religious Education at GCSE, either History or Geography and about 2/3rds of students currently study a Modern Foreign Language.
 The variety of other subjects available are listed below.

 Specialised classrooms and subject knowledge teachers provide good quality resources and an environment in which learning can and does take place.
 Specialist equipment is provided for activities both in and out of the classroom as well as being able to support the extracurricular activities that take place.